 Better in-call noise reduction

-Earbud manufacturers employ in-call noise-reduction algorithms to reduce the prevalence of unwanted environmental noise.
-However, while the Samsung Galaxy Buds3 feature improved in-call microphone quality than their predecessor, they do a mediocre job of quelling distracting office chatter, wind, and busy street noise.
-Sure, Samsung’s Mic mode can improve microphone quality, but it only works with Galaxy smartphones and tablets.
-The Samsung Galaxy Buds4 should profit from better in-call noise reduction when they come to market.
+Earbud manufacturers implement in-call noise-reduction algorithms to reduce the prevalence of unwanted environmental sounds.
+However, while the Samsung Galaxy Buds3 feature improved in-call microphone quality, they do a mediocre job of quelling distracting office chatter, wind, and street noise.
+While Samsung’s Mic feature can improve call quality, it only works with Galaxy smartphones and tablets.
+The Samsung Galaxy Buds4 should employ better in-call noise reduction capabilities.

 Longer battery life